ace-lowder/expandit/README.md

 <h1 align="center">
   Expandit
 </h1>
 Expandit is a fully functioning web app that allows users to expand images using AI generative fill powered by Cloudinary's API.
-Users can log in securely through Clerk's API, and choose between three monthly subscription plans managed via Stripe's API.
+Users can log in securely through Clerk's API, and choose between three monthly subscription plans managed via Stripe's API.<br/><br/>

 All images are stored locally in the user's browser to minimize storage space and ensure privacy.
-Expandit also features a versatile toolbar with social media presets, enabling users to quickly resize any image for profiles and banners.
+Expandit also features a versatile toolbar with social media presets, enabling users to quickly resize any image for profiles and banners.<br/><br/>

 You can view the deployed build at https://acelowder-expandit.netlify.app/

 <a href="https://acelowder-expandit.netlify.app/"><img src="example.gif" width="1280"></a>